What is the Relative Strength Index?

 Download CryptoHero for Free:

-If you still remain sceptical of crypto trading bots, the CryptoHero mobile app has a paper trading function to allow users to experience simulated Cryptocurrency trading without linking to their personal exchange accounts or paying a single cent.
+If you still remain sceptical of crypto trading bots, the CryptoHero has a paper trading function to allow users to experience simulated Cryptocurrency trading without linking to their personal exchange accounts or paying a single cent.
 This allows users to fully experience crypto trading without any risks.
 Join us on Telegram if you’ve any questions or feedback!